scthornton/securecode-web/docs/paper/COMPLETE_PAPER_DRAFT.md

 *CVE Database Analysis:* We queried the National Vulnerability Database (NVD) for CVEs with published exploits, proof-of-concept code, or documented breaches.
 We prioritized CVEs with CVSS scores ≥7.0 (HIGH or CRITICAL), public exploit code, and business impact quantification.
 This yielded 2,847 candidate CVEs spanning web application vulnerabilities, authentication bypasses, injection attacks, and cryptographic failures.

-*OWASP Top 10 Documentation:* We analyzed OWASP Top 10 2021 categories and mapped each to real-world incidents.
-A01:2021 Broken Access Control mapped to 47 documented incidents including the Peloton API vulnerability exposing user data.
-A02:2021 Cryptographic Failures mapped to 31 incidents including the Marriott breach affecting 383 million guests.
+*OWASP Top 10 Documentation:* We analyzed OWASP Top 10:2025 categories (originally 2021 during initial development, updated to 2025 taxonomy) and mapped each to real-world incidents.
+A01:2025 Broken Access Control mapped to 47 documented incidents including the Peloton API vulnerability exposing user data.
+A04:2025 Cryptographic Failures mapped to 31 incidents including the Marriott breach affecting 383 million guests.
 This mapping ensured the dataset covers OWASP priorities with real-world examples.

 *Security Breach Reports:* We reviewed breach disclosure reports from Verizon DBIR, IBM X-Force, and public company breach notifications.
 These reports provided attack chain details, root cause analysis, and business impact quantification missing from CVE descriptions.
 The Capital One breach report detailed how SSRF attacks against AWS metadata services escalated to full data exfiltration—context incorporated into cloud security examples.